 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-From the native Nahuatl “molcaxitl,” a molcajete is a stone tool used for grinding food.
+From the native Nahuatl “molcaxitl,” a molcajete is a volcanic stone tool for grinding food.
 In short, it’s a traditional Mexican cooking instrument similar to a mortar and pestle.

-Unlike salsas made in a blender, salsas made in a molcajete will come out chunky, rustic, and delicious.
+Unlike salsas made in a blender, salsas made in a molcajete will come with a different texture that is chunky, rustic, and delicious.

 - onion

-- Roast all the tomatoes on the stove.
+- Roast all the tomatoes on the stove on medium heat.

 - Or, place under the broiler for 7-8 minutes.
 Until everything is charred.

-Using aluminum foil paper makes for a super easy clean up.
+Using aluminum foil paper over a baking sheet makes for a super easy cleanup.
 It’s not necessary, but it definitely helps.

 If you’re into smoother salsas, this is NOT your recipe.
 This might offenda those who use a blenda.
 Lol.